When was the last time you complained about not having enough to do and more than enough time to do it in?

 While this isn’t a scientific list, I know this is how I waste time if I’m not careful and they’re patterns I’ve seen in working with many leaders over the years.

 All of these are common struggles, and the good news is there are relatively easy solutions.

 1. Social media

 Social media is so seductive, but it’s a part of leadership and ministry today.

-Personally, I batch process most of my social media posts.
-While I post content from this blog throughout the day, I set it all up to post at different times in about 5-10 minutes early in the morning using Buffer App.
+Personally, my team and I batch process most of my social media posts.
+While I post content from this blog throughout the day, I set it all up to post at different times in about 5-10 minutes early in the morning.